Classical calculation of radiative decay rates of hydrogenic Stark states: Theory

-Fig.~\ref{fig:Abb1} shows that we can aim for better agreement for the extreme parabolic states (larger magnitudes of $\mu=n_1-n_2$) than for the near-central states for which quantum mechanics predicts some anomalies related to selection rules imposed by the Wigner $3j$ coefficients.
+Fig.~\ref{fig:Abb1} shows that we can aim for better agreement for the extreme parabolic states (larger magnitudes of $\mu=n_1-n_2$) than for the near-central states for which quantum mechanics predicts some parity dependence related to selection rules satisfied by the Wigner $3j$ coefficients.

 The extreme states ($n_1=0$, or $\mu=n_1-n_2$ maximally negative) are those with maximal electric dipole moment along the $z$-axis, i.e., they have a maximally skewed charge density.
 The symmetric counterparts would be the states with $n_2=0$ and maximally positive $\mu$.
 They arise as a combination of one of the parabolic oscillators being in a nodeless state.
-For the (semi-) classical distributions (which are obtained as functions of $l$ by using the Langer WKB association between eccentricity and angular momentum~(\ref{eq:Langer})) we find a strong selection of angular momentum ranges which are in accord with the quantum result.
+For the semi-classical distributions (which are obtained as functions of $l$ by using the Langer WKB association between eccentricity and angular momentum~(\ref{eq:Langer})) we find a strong selection of angular momentum ranges which are in accord with the quantum result.
 There is a concentration of angular momentum values at the boundaries determined by the classical turning points of the parabolic oscillators.
+Integration of the continuous classical distribution $dP/dl$ near the inner turning points leads to a large increase in probability associated with the smallest integer $l$-value.

 For intermediate values of $n_1$ the character of the quantum-mechanical distribution over angular momentum value $l$ changes to an oscillatory pattern.
 The suppression on the small-$l$ end is due to the fact that $l \ge |m|$, but there is also $m$-dependent suppression at the high end of the $l$-range, below the sharp cutoff given by $l=n-1$.
 This is the result of the main peak in the distributions over $l$ shifting towards the limiting value as $m$ increases.
+The quantum mechanical probabilities for the truly central states (which occur for $m=1, 3$) reflect that these Stark states are parity eigenstates, i.e., they are superpositions of purely even- or odd-$l$ angular momentum eigenstates.